JokerAndQuinn/iFixR/README.md

   where $1 is root
         $2 is job
         $3 is subject
-  Example: bash startPy.sh /home/user/mimic clone MATH
-  Another: bash startPy.sh /home/user/mimic gv MATH
   ```

 * `root ` : The full path of directory where startPy.sh is located

-* `subject` : the project name of buggy program of benchmark. (`MATH,LANG` are expected values but can be specific for jbo)
+* `subject` : the project name of buggy program of benchmark. (`MATH,LANG` are expected values but can be specific for job)

 * `job` : the name of the job in the pipeline , supports multiple steps which needs to executed in order: